Quickstart

 Local Checkout

-Section titled “Local Checkout”Use a checkout when you are changing Ennodia itself:
+Section titled “Local Checkout”Use a checkout to modify Ennodia:

 git clone https://github.com/cherninlab/ennodiacd ennodiabun installbun run verifyMCP Client Config